Minneapolis–Saint Paul: Climate

 A normal growing season in the metro extends from late April or early May through the month of October.
 The USDA places the area in the 4a plant hardiness zone.

 Communities

 Metropolitan Statistical Area

-The Minneapolis–St. Paul–Bloomington MN–WI Metropolitan Statistical Area, or Twin Cities, includes 15 counties, of which 13 are in Minnesota and two in Wisconsin.
+The Minneapolis–St. Paul–Bloomington, MN–WI Metropolitan Statistical Area, or Twin Cities, includes 15 counties, of which 13 are in Minnesota and two in Wisconsin.
 The Minnesota portion accounts for almost two-thirds of Minnesota's population.

 Note: Counties that are bolded are under jurisdiction of the Metropolitan Council.
-Counties that are italicized were added to the metropolitan area when the Office of Management and Budget revised its delineations of metropolitan statistical areas in 2013.
-Sibley County was included in the metropolitan statistical area from 2013 to September 2018.
+Le Sueur and Mille Lacs Counties were added to the MSA when the Office of Management and Budget revised its delineations of metropolitan statistical areas in 2013.
+Sibley County was included in the metropolitan statistical area from 2013 to 2018.

 Map of the 21 counties of the Minneapolis-St. Paul, MN-WI Combined Statistical Area as of 2018.